Glossary of HR Terms

 Before orientation, provide a detailed overview of safety and compliance standards employees must follow while on the job.
 During orientation, provide a brief overview of safety and compliance topics and give employees the chance to ask questions or provide feedback.
 Finally, provide employees with any relevant documents or resources they can reference in the future.

-Give new employees access to the tools they need to succeed.
-Before their first day, create user accounts for any company-provided software and technology they’ll need.
-Coordinate with IT to set up any necessary passwords or access codes the new hire needs, and provide them to the new employee ahead of their first day.
+By the time orientation has arrived,new employees should have access to the tools they need to succeed.
+That means before their first day you’ll need to create user accounts for any company-provided software and technology they’ll need.
+Coordinate with IT to set up any necessary passwords or access codes and make sure your new hire has them ahead of their first day.

 Consider providing a walk-through of each piece of software or technology they’ll use.
 This should include any basic steps for logging in, navigating the system, and accessing any relevant documentation.
 Additionally, provide a contact or resources they can reach out to if they need help.